alfredkam/yakojs/doc.md

     stroke: false // it will disable the stroke from drawn
     line: true, // override to disable the line to be drawn
-    scattered: false // override to enable scattered },
+    scattered: false // override to enable scattered
+    // labels
+    // for the graph to have labels, these properties must be included
+    yAxis: true,
+    // yAxis : { multi : true }  // <= multi yAxis
+    xAxis : {
+      // including format will show the xAxis Label format : 'dateTime',
+      // interval indicates the data interval, the number of the interval indicates the label tick interval
+      // same representation is also used for `dateTimeLabelFormat`
+      // s - seconds
+      // m - minutes
+      // h - hours
+      // D - days
+      // M - months
+      // Y - years
+      interval: '4h',  //[1-9]s, [1-9]m, [1-9]h, [1-9]D, [1-9]M, [1-9]Y
+      // uses the min start date and increment the label by the set interval.  interval will be converted to miliseconds
+      minUTC: Date.UTC(2013,08,07),
+      // this controls the dateTime label format
+      // depending on the format, it will affect the label, try :: dateTimeLabelFormat: 'hhh'
+      // for 12hr time use `ap`, it then will use am/pm
+      dateTimeLabelFormat: 'MM/DD hh ap'
+      // or if wanted custom label
+      // format: 'label',
+      // labels: [Array of label], this label must match the data value length, if not it will be zero }
+  },
   data: set //accepts an array or json obj
 });